Pantheon-Labs/Software-Engineer-I/README.md

-# Actor Search
+# Star Signs

-Application to search for actors.
+Node.js web application to search for celebrities to find their astrological sign.

 ## Set up